monomon/hex_world/README.md

 ![growth plot](http://monomon.me/hex_world/growthplot.png)

+Growth is a factor by which the population changes. e.g. a growth of 1 means 100% population increase.

 Growth parameters can be controlled via the provided GUI or set directly on the corresponding classes (e.g. HexWorld, Tribe).

-Looking at the graph, one could argue that more population in fact leads to slower growth (e.g. due to resource depletion), but also more production capacity.
+Looking at the graph, one could argue that more population in fact leads to lower growth (e.g. due to resource depletion).
+On the flipside, this also leads to more production capacity.
 If these two effects cancel each other, then population size might not matter.
-This should be made configurable in the future.
+The growth function should be made configurable in the future.

 ## Usage